 6 Strategies to handle tough conversations about career change

-As Nancy Scheel, an executive and career coach who runs Jody Michael Associates’ Atlanta office explains, the following elements can help set the stage for conversational success — especially in emotionally-charged situations.
+The following elements can help set the stage for conversational success — especially in emotionally-charged situations:

 - Choose the right time — When either party is tired, stressed or preoccupied, a tough conversation is doomed to fail.
 Squeezing in an important discussion when you’re both out the door to work doesn’t afford the (time or) bandwidth for a true exchange of ideas.
 A lot of couples try talking late at night, when they finally have the luxury of “alone time,” only to find that they’re too tired to focus or reason.
 Parents and children whose schedules rarely overlap, can find this a particular challenge.
-Be proactive.
-Nancy recommends arranging a time to talk that is convenient for both parties — and conducive to healthy conversation.
+Be proactive, and try to arrange a time to talk that is convenient for both parties — and conducive to healthy conversation.

 - Find the right place — A neutral setting is usually the best bet for a potentially difficult conversation, rendering both parties on equal footing.
 While you may not want to discuss private matters in a public venue like a coffee shop, try talking in a park or along the beach, where you can enjoy the calming effects of nature and find the privacy conducive to your discussion.
 If the weather doesn’t cooperate, you might want to choose a common room in the house, like the kitchen or living room.
 Some people find the car a perfect place to talk; distractions are generally minimal, and the motion can be very soothing.